modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 **Notice that we are using lexicons, so you will need to define them in your lexicon files for them to show the correct value**.
 To save time, you can [download the lexicons](https://github.com/modmore/Commerce_DoodleProduct/blob/master/core/components/commerce_doodleproduct/lexicon/en/default.inc.php) from the completed Doodleproduct.

-Theres a few options you'll have to keep in mind when adding the fields as shown above.
+There are a few options you'll have to keep in mind when adding the fields as shown above.

 - label: shows to the left of the input field in the product form.
 It can be a string, but it is recommended to use lexicons.
 - name: property value the field is saved under inside the product.